Local Seasonal Food

 - Coombe Farm, Crewkerne, Somerset (120 miles away) for full range of organic sustainable meats (including goat and venison) for delivery nationwide.

-- Fresh Cornish Fish send by post from Newlyn
+- Fresh Cornish Fish sent by post from Newlyn

 - Bridewell Organic Sparkling Wine (3 miles) from Finstock Community Shop and Eynsham Cellars wine shop opposite The Market Garden in Mill Street, Eynsham

 Oxfordshire Farms producing Asparagus available May/June:

 - Rectory Farm, Stanton St John

 Shipton Mill, organic millers based in Tetbury, Gloucestershire, have teamed up with Heritage Harvest Ltd. to create two new lines of flour to raise funds for the Heritage Grain Trust.
 All of the profit from the sale of this flour will be used to support the goals of the Trust and encourage the production and use of heritage grains.
 This flour – roller-milled, multi-purpose white flour and a stone-ground wholemeal flour – has been milled from a locally-adapted population of heritage grain developed by John Letts, which has been grown for six seasons at the Duchy Home Farm less than 3 km from the mill.
 This flour is now available from Bakery Bits and is ideal for making your own sourdough bread.